r4ds/bookclub-Advanced_R/Presentations/presentation_guide.md

     5. Can involve live coding of example/extensions/exercises
     6. Can conclude with a big picture diagram, linking the concepts on a high level
 2. Making something that applies the concepts
-    1. Shiny App
+    1. Example functions
-    2. Package
+    2. Showing something from your own work that has relevance to the concept
-    3. Showing something from your own work that has relevance to the concept
+    3. Shiny App
-    4. Create a function(s)
+    4. Package

-Part 2 - Going over questions about the chapter - facilitator led (rest of time)
+Part 2 - Going over questions about the chapter - presenter-led (or facilitator as fallback) for rest of time
 - What perplexed you?
 What seems inconsistent, made you confused?
 - Connecting concepts, diagramming
 - Reviewing exercises in book